Turbo87/flat-projection-rs/README.md

 [![Build Status](https://travis-ci.org/Turbo87/flat-projection-rs.svg?branch=master)](https://travis-ci.org/Turbo87/flat-projection-rs)

-Fast geodesic distance calculations via flat surface projection.
+Fast geodesic distance approximations via flat surface projection

 The `FlatProjection` struct can by used to project geographical coordinates from [WGS84] into a cartesian coordinate system.